Skip to main content

 • Environmental analysis (For calculating pollutants in water)

-In addition, concentration measurement is also commonly used in other areas, such as industry and science.
+In addition, concentration measurement is also commonly used in other areas, such as within industry and science.

-The precise determination of the substance concentration of substances in liquids is crucial for numerous scientific, industrial, and medical applications.
-Different methods of concentration measurement are used to quantify the exact content of a substance in a specific volume of liquid.
+The precise determination of the substance concentration in liquids is crucial for numerous scientific, industrial, and medical applications.
+Various methods of concentration measurement are used to quantify the exact content of a substance in a specific volume of liquid.

 These methods range from spectrophotometric techniques to chromatographic analyses and electrochemical measurements.
-The choice of the appropriate method depends on the properties of the substance to be analyzed, the requirements of the specific application, and the available resources.
-There are various methods for measuring the concentration of solutions.
-Each of these measurement methods for determining the substance concentration has its own advantages and disadvantages.
+The choice of the appropriate method depends on the properties of the substance to be analyzed, the requirements of the respective application, and the available resources.
+Various methods exist for measuring the concentration of solutions.
+Each of these measurement methods for determining substance concentration has its own advantages and disadvantages.

 Refractometry

-The refractometer determines the refractive index of solutions and solid substances to measure concentration.
+The refractometer determines the refractive index of solutions and solids to measure concentration.
 The determination of the refractive index is based on the refraction of light, which is reflected or refracted by a liquid.
 Depending on the type and concentration of the dissolved substances, the light is refracted differently.

 Consequently, the refractive index results from the concentration of the dissolved substances.
-An optical sensor (window) measures the reflection of a light beam that is reflected by an LED light source after hitting the sample.
-The process of refractometry is extremely sensitive to influencing factors such as vibrations and requires very extensive and time-consuming calibration as well as regular maintenance.
+An optical sensor (window) measures the reflection of a light beam, which is reflected by an LED light source after hitting the sample.
+The refractometry process is extremely sensitive to influencing factors such as vibrations and requires extremely extensive and time-consuming calibration as well as regular maintenance.

 Radiometry